 “Just in case,” the oral surgeon said, as he prescribed the opioid hydrocodone for my 17-year-old son, who just had his wisdom teeth out.
 “But you might try Motrin first,” he added.
 Not knowing what the next hours, or days, would bring, we filled the prescription for 20 pills.
 We’d heard that the pain on the second day might be worse than the first.

 Developing a value framework for cancer drugs can sound like an arcane exercise without much relevance to clinical care.
 Restate it as a question of how, and how much, to pay for cancer drugs, and you’ve got everyone’s attention.
-Current and potential value frameworks are the subject of a special issue of Value in Health and ongoing examination by the Gant Precision Cancer Medicine Consortium at the University of Pennsylvania.

 It seems self-evident: one way to address the epidemic of opioid deaths is to make prescription opioids harder to misuse.
 OxyContin, for example, is especially dangerous when it is crushed for ingestion, inhalation, or injection.
 In 2010, the FDA approved a reformulated, abuse-deterrent version of OxyContin that made the pill difficult to crush or dissolve.
 The new version immediately replaced the old one, marking a substantial reduction in the supply of abusable prescription pain relievers.

 Our colleagues at the Wharton Public Policy Initiative have released a new Issue Brief, The Economic Realities of Replacing the Affordable Care Act, by LDI Senior Fellow Hanming Fang, PhD.
 In it, Dr. Fang uses a new model of labor and health insurance market dynamics to simulate the long-run effects of the ACA's mechanisms, thus shedding some much-needed light on the repeal-and-replace debate.